2i2c-org/docs/user/usage-quota-dashboard.md

 If you run out of compute quota, your next server launch will be denied.
-The compute quota uses a **rolling window**, so your usage expires gradually rather than resetting all at once (for example, at the start of a month).
+The compute quota uses a **rolling window**, so your usage expires gradually rather than resetting all at once.
 When a launch is denied, the hub shows a **retry time** indicating when quota will be available to you again.
 If you need more compute quota, contact your hub administrator.